 Zihuatanejo: Mexico’s Hidden Jewel

-Crossed by the Sierra Madre del Sur mountain range and the mighty Potosi river winding through the state of Guerrero, lies one of the most important seaports and tourist destinations on the Mexican Pacific coast.
+Crossed by the Sierra Madre del Sur mountain range and the mighty Potosi River winding through the state of Guerrero, lies one of the most important seaports and tourist destinations on the Mexican Pacific coast.
 Made famous by “The Shawshank Redemption,” where Tim Robbins’ character Andy Dufresne escapes prison and heads straight to his dream paradise, Zihuatanejo (pronounced zeewha-tan-ay-hoe” and often shortened to “Zihua”)…forever putting this once sleepy fishing village on the tourist map.

 Adding a wonderful blend of Mexican heritage and the snappy touch for a more modern visitor, it’s no wonder this area is a favorite among nationals and globetrotters alike.

 Retire in Zihuatanejo

 This area has become more and more popular because of its wonderful climate, especially for the “snowbirds” of the northern U.S. and Canada.
 The temperature falls perfectly between 85 F and 90 degrees F, with sea breezes everywhere from November to May.
 Rainy season (May through October), when you’ll be hard-pressed to find foreigners here, is hot and muggy, with high humidity that makes 85 F feel like 100 F.